+By substituting the equation of motion and integrating by parts the averages, it is possible to show that:

-Here, we calculate the time derivative of the average potential (\eqname~\ref{eq:dV:dt}), showing that it balances the time derivative of the average kinetic energy, proving that the total energy is conserved by the equation of motions.
+To finally prove this equation, we calculate the time derivative of the average potential (\eqname~\ref{eq:dV:dt}), showing that it balances the time derivative of the average kinetic energy, proving that the total energy is conserved by the equation of motions.

 For this purpose, we use formalism introduced by Bianco et al\cite{Bianco2017} (appendix C, \eqname~C1): given an observable $O(\bR)$, the average of its derivative can be written as:

 For this reason, we can write: